How to Plant a Raspberry Patch at Home

 Nursery

 Most local nurseries that carry perennials and shrubs will carry raspberries.
-However, unless you special order them they will most likely come in gallon-sized pots which tend to be more expensive.
-More on that below.
+However, unless you special order them, they will most likely come in gallon-sized pots which tend to be more expensive (more on that below).

-You may also have fewer varieties available at your local nurseries.
-Though if you contact them well in advance, say the fall before you want to plant them, they may be able to special order them for you.
+You may also have fewer varieties available at your local nurseries; though, if you contact them well in advance, say the fall before you want to plant them, they may be able to special order them for you.

 Online

-Raspberries can also be purchased online from various vendors.
-This will give you the greatest variety of options.
 Some things to keep in mind are making sure you pay attention to the hardiness zone as well as the shipping cost, which can add up quickly.

 Propagating Raspberries